 The project is designed to monitor the fundraising sector to encourage compliance with ACL obligations.

 Door-to-door lead generation

-This project aims to investigate and, if necessary, take action against parties engaged in 'lead generation' sales practices that may not comply with the unsolicited consumer agreement provisions of the ACL.
-The most common 'lead generation' sales practice is to engage a third party to attempt to gain an 'invitation' from the consumer to set up a subsequent appointment.
+This project investigates and, if necessary, takes action against parties engaged in 'lead generation' sales practices that may not comply with the unsolicited consumer agreement requirements and provisions under the ACL.
+The most common 'lead generation' sales practice is to engage a third party to attempt to gain an 'invitation' from the consumer to set up an appointment.

 On-line dispute resolution

-These new projects build on previous national initiatives on the following issues:
+The newer projects above build on previous national initiatives about the following issues: